 The Camp is very comfortable and set in a beautiful tree-lined valley.
 The area is also rich in educational resources which will ensure a most worthwhile experience for all students.
 The students will be fully occupied during the five days with activities such as bushwalking, cycling, orienteering, horse riding and much more.

-All Year 9 students will participate in an expedition into the Falls Creek / Mt Hotham area and along the top of the Great Dividing Range.
-This is a compulsory part of the mandated curriculum for Year 9.
-The Year 9 program is about “Stepping outside the Comfort Zone”.
+All Year 8 students will participate in an expedition into the Falls Creek / Mt Hotham area and along the top of the Great Dividing Range.
+This is a compulsory part of the mandated curriculum for Year 8.
+The Year 8 program is about “Stepping outside the Comfort Zone”.
 Goals of the hike are to enhance the ability to meet positively the physical and mental challenges; leadership skills; team work skills and an understanding and appreciation of the natural environment.
 Students camp in tents and do return hikes each day to different locations.